 Heading back to school is an exciting time for children and families, but changes in schools, teachers, friends and routines can also make it a stressful one.

-Establish a routine early on
+Establish a routine early

 Prepare your child for a successful start back to school by getting them back on routines a week or two before school starts.
 Ensure your child develops adequate sleep patterns now.

 Don’t wait until a day or two before school starts to begin sending children to bed at a typical school-year bed time and waking them up earlier in the morning.
-Incorporate some scheduling into the day (for example, regular quiet reading times) to start easing back into a more regimented schedule.
+Incorporate some scheduling into the day (for example, regular quiet reading times) to start easing them back into a more regimented schedule.

 Talk to your children

-It’s always good for parents to sit down and talk about what children might be worried or concerned about going back to school.
+It’s always good for parents to sit down and talk about what children might be concerned about going back to school.
 But don’t forget to talk about the positives, too.
 What are children excited about and looking forward to this school year?